Random walks on mated-CRT planar maps and Liouville Brownian motion: Introduction

 Naturally, these developments cannot be dissociated from the remarkable progress in the understanding of the purely geometric features of these random maps, culminating for instance in the convergence of random planar maps (viewed as random metric spaces) to the Brownian map which was proven by Le Gall \cite{legall-uniqueness} and Miermont \cite{miermont-brownian-map}, see for instance the survey~\cite{legall-sphere-survey}.

 On the continuum side, the paper by Duplantier and Sheffield \cite{shef-kpz} provided a framework (corresponding to the \emph{DDK ansatz}~\cite{david-conformal-gauge,dk-qg}) for building a continuum theory of Liouville quantum gravity (LQG) based on a rigorous construction of the volume form associated with the formal metric tensor \eqb e^{\gamma h} \, (dx^2 + dy^2) \eqe where $h$ is a variant of the Gaussian free field on a planar domain, $dx^2 + dy^2$ is the Euclidean metric tensor on that domain, and $\gamma \in (0,2)$ is a constant (which is related to the type of random planar map being considered).
-In~\cite{shef-kpz}, the volume for associated with \eqref{eqn-lqg-tensor} is understood as a random measure (in fact, this random measure is a special case of the theory of \emph{Gaussian multiplicative chaos}, which was initiated in~\cite{kahane}; see~\cite{rhodes-vargas-log-kpz} and \cite{berestycki-lqg-notes} for additional context).
+In~\cite{shef-kpz}, the volume for associated with \eqref{eqn-lqg-tensor} is understood as a random measure (in fact, this random measure is a special case of the theory of \emph{Gaussian multiplicative chaos}, which was initiated in~\cite{kahane}; see~\cite{rhodes-vargas-log-kpz} and \cite{bp-lqg-notes} for additional context and a modern approach).
 A rigorous construction of a continuum diffusion in the geometry associated with~\eqref{eqn-lqg-tensor} was proposed in \cite{grv-lbm, berestycki-lbm}, for every parameter $\gamma \in (0,2)$.
 This diffusion, called \textbf{Liouville Brownian motion} (LBM) and described in more details below, is widely conjectured to be the scaling limit of simple random walks on many models of random planar maps.
 Much is now known about the behaviour of LBM, including a rigorous verification in \cite{rhodes-vargas-spec-dim} of the predictions made in \cite{Ambjorn_spectraldimension} about the spectral dimension; as well as several works considerably refining our understanding of its heat kernel: see, e.g.,~\cite{grv-heat-kernel,dzz-heat-kernel,andres-heat-kernel,jackson-lbm-thick-pts,mrvz-heat-kernel,grv-kpz}.
+There are also known scaling limit results for discrete approximations of (analogues of) Liouville Brownian motion on tree-like spaces and low-dimensional fractals: see, e.g.~\cite{chk-time-changes}, which is in the spirit of earlier works on the Bouchaud trap model and its scaling limit to the so-called FIN diffusion in dimension one~\cite{FIN} and to fractional kinetics in higher dimensions~\cite{BC07}.